CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 ```
 <br>

-3. Through either the Python2 or Python3 version installed in the GuestShell
+3. Through either the Python2 or Python3 version installed in the GuestShell in NX-OS

 ```
 nxos# guestshell